shreyasD-24/TruGpt-Frontend/README.md

-# MERN Stack AI Chatbot
+# Gemini Pro AI Chatbot

-This is an AI Chatbot application, inspired by ChatGPT, by using MERN Stack and OpenAI
+This is an AI Chatbot application, inspired by Gemini Pro, using MERN Stack

 It's a customized chatbot where each message of the user is stored in DB and can be retrieved and deleted.

-It's a completely secure application using JWT Tokens, HTTP-Only Cookies, Signed Cookies, Password Encryption, and Middleware Chains.
+Application has authentication using JWT Tokens, HTTP-Only Cookies, Signed Cookies, Password Encryption, and Middleware Chains.